QuentinRa/blog.quentinra.dev/maths/r/syntax/types/vectors.md

 [Go back](../../index.md)

 A vector is a set of values, like an array in C or lists in python.
-This is also literally a vector in maths.
-You can use ``c`` (concatenate function) to merge values and create a vector.
+This is also literally a vector in math.
+You can use `c` (concatenate function) to merge values and create a vector.
 They **must have the same type**.

 ```r
 c(1,2,3,4,5)